 - Are too afraid to show up

-If you’re summoned to court, at least show up.
+If you’re summoned to court, show up.
 Unfortunately, if your lender comes prepared, you won’t have much of a legal defense unless:

 - You have evidence of fraud (the payday loan was taken out by someone who stole your identity.)